- 1 / 4 Melbourne Metro | Dumb Ways To Die (Ollie McGill)

 - Ollie McGill

-Ollie McGills recent composition, ‘Dumb Ways To Die’, for a Melbourne Metro trains safety campaign has become an online viral success.
-It has now clocked up over 58million views on Youtube and in its radio form has won the Golden Siren award at this year’s Commercial Radio Australia awards for radio advertising.
+In 2012 Ollie composed, ‘Dumb Ways To Die’, for a Melbourne Metro trains safety campaign which has become an online viral success.
+It has now clocked up over 129 million views on Youtube and in its radio form has won the Golden Siren award at the Commercial Radio Australia awards for radio advertising.
 Aimed at making young people more careful around trains the video swept the floor at the prestigious annual Cannes Lions International Festival of Creativity.
 It won five Grand Prix awards, 18 Gold Lions, three Silver Lions and two Bronze Lions, making it the single most awarded advertising campaign for the festival to date.